 After a short time, you’ll enter a level section through an open hemlock forest.

-After Badman’s Cave the trail will be level in another hemlock forest and then begin climbing again.
-You will pass through an open meadow and then enter a wonderful hemlock section walking on rocky terrain.
+After Badman’s Cave, the trail will be level in another hemlock forest and then begin climbing again.
+You will pass through an open meadow and then enter an excellent hemlock section walking on rocky terrain.

-Just before North Point you will have one last rock scramble before your rewarded with some of the Catskill’s finest vistas.
+Just before North Point, you will have one last rock scramble before you are rewarded with some of the Catskill’s finest vistas.

 Views are had in all directions but west from various points.